suzuki-hpc/SC23-AD/README.md

 make -f Makefile
 ```

-Note that `Makefile` assumes the use of Intel OneAPI or GCC; the
-compiler and the options should be changed if necessary.
-If the
-compilation is successful, it creates three executables, `seq.exe`,
-`multi.exe`, and `sub.exe`.
-The first two compare the performance of the
-three solvers, while the latter evaluates the effect of the fractional
+Note that `Makefile` assumes Intel OneAPI or GCC; the compiler and the options should be changed if necessary.
+If the compilation is successful, it creates three executables, `seq.exe`, `multi.exe`, and `sub.exe`.
+The first two compare the performance of the three solvers, while the latter evaluates the effect of the fractional
 bit length of fixed-point formats on our int-AMG-FMGRES($m$) solver.

 For more information, see the README file in the [Work](Work) directory.